chrismckee07/TestCalendarBooking/Readme.md

 If I had more time to work on this app:
 - I would create a separate BookingService class to actually process bookings, and a BookingRepository that would be responsible for read/write database calls, this separates the responsibility from everything being done in the Program.cs file (SRP).
+Had trouble creating this because the Static Main() method is required, and that can only call other static methods, but have included the files anyway to demonstrate how dependency injection would have been used in an ideal solution.
 - Unit tests: where I stopped with this app is usually the point at which I would start developing unit tests, so that I could begin the refactoring of code and ensuring that scenarios that were passing before are still passing.